 Using this icon, you can add checkboxes to your contracts.

-Using this icon, you can add attachments within the body text of your contract.
+- Using this icon, you can add attachments within the body text of your contract.
 The following formats are accepted: .pdf, .jpg, .png, .doc, and .docx.

-Read more about the use of attachments in your Contractbook documents here.
+- Read more about the use of attachments in your Contractbook documents here.

 - Photo: Add an image to your document.
 Here are the steps for deleting images.

-- Party details: This field is automatically added to the top section of all Contractbook documents and here you can add the details of the parties.
+- Party details: This field is automatically added to the top section of all Contractbook documents, and here you can add the details of the parties.

-- Signature details: This field is automatically added to the bottom of all Contractbook documents and here you can add the Signees details.
-This field is also a mandatory one but can be moved around in your document.
+- Signature details: This field is automatically added to the bottom of all Contractbook documents, and here you can add the signee details.

 - Link: This feature will allow you to add a hyperlink to a webpage you assign to it.

 You can use dynamic tables to map contract data for any other tool you integrate with Contractbook.

 After customizing the contents, you can further customize the entire signature process as it fits best.

-If you still need additional information or assistance, reach out to us at any time via our Online Support Chat or by sending us an email.
+If you still need additional information or assistance, reach out to us at any time by contacting our Support Team.